 The international variety in the organization of academic systems also poses difficulties in terms of identifying the proper unit of analysis.
 In many countries, there are collegiate universities, university systems, or federal universities.
-Again, instead of applying formal criteria when possible we followed common practice based on the way these institutions are perceived locally.
+Instead of applying formal criteria, when possible we followed common practice based on the way these institutions are perceived locally.
 Consequently, we treated the University of Cambridge and the University of Oxford as entities but in the case of the University of London, we distinguished between the constituent colleges.
-For the United States, university systems (e.g. University of California) were split up into separate universities.
-The higher education sector in France, like in many other countries, has gone through many reorganizations in recent years.
-Many French institutions of higher education have been grouped together in Pôles de Recherche et d'Enseignement Supérieur (PRES), or in consortia.
+For the United States, university systems (e.g. the University of California) were split up into separate universities.
+The higher education sector in France, like in many other countries, has gone through several reorganizations in recent years.
+Many French institutions of higher education have been grouped together in Pôles de Recherche et d'Enseignement Supérieur (PRES)–and the more recent Communautés d'Universités et Etablissements (COMUEs) –or in consortia.
 In most cases, the Leiden Ranking still distinguishes between the different constituent institutions but in particular cases of very tight integration, consortia were treated as if they were a single university (e.g. Grenoble INP).

 Publications are assigned to universities based on their most recent configuration.
-Changes in the organizational structures of universities up to 2013 have been taken into account.
-For example, in the Leiden Ranking 2014, the University of Lisbon which merged with the Technical University of Lisbon in 2013 encompasses all publications assigned to the old University of Lisbon as well as the publications previously assigned to the Technical University of Lisbon.
+Changes in the organizational structures of universities up to 2014 have been taken into account.
+For example, in the Leiden Ranking 2015, the University of Bordeaux encompasses all publications previously assigned to the University of Bordeaux I, University of Bordeaux Segalen II, and Montesquieu University Bordeaux IV.

 CWTS distinguishes three different types of affiliated institutions:

-In the case of components the affiliated institution is actually part of the university or so tightly integrated with it or with one of its faculties that the two can be considered as a single entity.
-The University Medical Centres in the Netherlands are examples of components.
-All teaching and research tasks in the field of medicine that were traditionally the responsibility of the universities have been delegated to these separate organizations that combine the medical faculties and the university hospitals.
+In the case of components the affiliated institution is actually part of a university or so tightly integrated with it or with one of its faculties that the two can be considered as a single entity.
+The University Medical Centres in the Netherlands which combine the medical faculties and the university hospitals are examples of components.
+In these cases, all teaching and research tasks in the field of medicine–traditionally the responsibility of the universities–have been delegated to these medical centres.

 Joint research facilities or organizations are the same as components except for the fact that they are administered by more than one organization.
-The Brighton & Sussex Medical School, the joint medical faculty of the University of Brighton and the University of Sussex and, Charité, the medical school for both the Humboldt University and Freie Universität Berlin are both examples of this type of affiliated institution.
+The Brighton & Sussex Medical School (the joint medical faculty of the University of Brighton and the University of Sussex) and Charité (the medical school for both the Humboldt University and Freie Universität Berlin) are examples of this type of affiliated institution.

-It is important to highlight that the assignment of publications to universities is not free of errors.
-There are generally two types of errors: 'false positives', which are publications that have been assigned to a university when they do not in fact belong to that university, and 'false negatives', which are publications that have not been assigned to a university when they should in fact have been.
-Considerably more false negatives than false positives should be expected, especially since the 5% least frequently occurring addresses in the database may not have been manually checked.
-This can be considered a reasonable upper bound for errors, since the majority of these addresses are probably non-university addresses.
+The assignment of publications to universities is not free of errors, and it is important to emphasize that in general universities do not verify and approve the results of the Leiden Ranking data collection methodology.
+Two types of errors are possible.
+On the one hand, there may be false positives, which are publications that have been assigned to a university when in fact they do not belong to the university.
+On the other hand, there may be false negatives, which are publications that have not been assigned to a university when in fact they do belong to the university.
+The data collection methodology of the Leiden Ranking can be expected to yield substantially more false negatives than false positives.
+In practice, it turns out to be infeasible to manually check all addresses occurring in Web of Science.
+Because of this, many of the 5% least frequently occurring addresses in Web of Science have not been manually checked.
+This can be considered a reasonable upper bound for errors, since most likely the majority of these addresses do not belong to universities.